MonetDBSolutions/monetdb-url-spec/monetdb-url.md

 The host, port, database, tableschema and table fields map to the corresponding connection parameters.
 The latter three MUST be percent-decoded first ([RFC3986 Section 2.1][rfc3986percent]).
-Fields that are not present are mapped to empty strings or in the case of port, to however 'not present' is encoded.
+Fields that are not present are mapped to empty strings or in the case of port, to  -1.

 If the host field is equal to 'localhost' (without period), the **host** parameter MUST be cleared.
 If the host field is equal to 'localhost.' (with